SimonBerens/Shell/README.md

 ## Known Bugs
-* Shows error for trailing semicolon
+* No support for quotes